vkbo/novelWriter/docs/source/setup_windows.rst

 ===================

-To run novelWriter from source, download the latest source zip file from the release page on GitHub_ or the `main website`_, or if you have git running on your computer, you can also clone the repository.
+To run novelWriter from source, download the latest source zip file from the release page on GitHub_ or the `main website`_.
+The file named ``novelWriter-x.y.z-minimal.zip``, where ``x.y.z`` is the version number, is ideal for this.
+You can also download the full source.

 In order to make novelWriter run on your system, you must first have Python installed (Step 1).
-Thereafter, a script will do the rest of the job (Step 2). or you can do it yourself manually.
+Thereafter, a script will do the rest of the job (Step 2). or you can do it yourself manually if you wish to.

 .. _GitHub: https://github.com/vkbo/novelWriter/releases
 .. _main website: https://novelwriter.io